 Mahak is a First Year Ph.D.
 Student working under Dr. Dan Goldwasser in the Department of Computer Science at Purdue University.
 Before that she pursued an integrated Bachelor & Master of Technology in Computer Science & Engineering at Indian Institute of Technology Madras.
 Her research interests are in the fields of Machine Learning, Natural Language Processing and Data Mining.

-I-Ta Lee is a PhD student in the Department of Computer Science at Purdue University.
-His research stands at the intersection of Natural Language Processing (NLP), and Machine learning.
-He aims to become a leading researcher of machine intelligence technology.
-He hopes to share his expertise through innovative works with engineers and information scientists all over the global.
+I am a third-year Ph.D. student in the Department of Computer Science at Purdue University, working under Dr. Dan Goldwassser.
+My research applies (Deep) Machine Learning techniques to solve Natural Language Processing (NLP) problems.
+I hope to share my expertise through innovative works with engineers and information scientists all over the globe.